webix-hub/docs/data/api/ui.dbllist_select.md

 =============

-@todo:
-	check

 @short:
-	moves the specified items to the list of selected items or returns them back
+	selects the specified items (moves them to the right list) or unselects them

 @params:

-- id			string|array		the id (ids) of the items to move
+- id			string|array		the id (ids) of the items to select
-- mode			boolean				true - to move items to the right list, false - to return items to the left list
+- mode			boolean				true - to select items, false - to unselect them

 @example:
-// moves items with ids 3,4 to the right list
+// selects items with ids 3,4
 $$("dbl1").select([3,4],true);
-// moves items with ids 3,4 back to the left list
+// unselects items with ids 3,4
-$$("dbl1").select([3,4],true);
+$$("dbl1").select([3,4],false);

 @template:	api_method
 @descr: